savagesteel/d1-dumps/README.md

 # Diablo 1 &amp; Hellfire Disc Dumps

 This project aims to inventory all existing versions of Diablo and Hellfire, including PSX versions.
-The idea is to do a raw disc image of each disc build the associated metadata files containing information about the disc.
+The idea is to do a raw disc image of each disc and build the associated metadata files containing information about the disc.

 The process relies on two PowerShell scripts:
 1. `d1-dump.ps1` used to create the raw disc image (`.bin` and `.cue` files).